elbitapmoC/gusto-fetha/README.md

 ### Sorting

-- [ ] :star: **P0**: As a user, I want to be able to toggle sorting (ascending) the search results by a single column
+- [ ] :star: **P0**: As a user, I want to be able to toggle sorting (asc) the search results by a single column
-- [ ] **P1**: As a user, I want to be able to toggle between ascending, descending, or no sorting of the search results by a single column
+- [ ] **P1**: As a user, I want to be able to toggle between asc, descending, or no sorting of the search results by a single column
-- [ ] **P2**: As a user, I want to be able to toggle between ascending, descending, or no sorting of the search results by multiple columns
+- [ ] **P2**: As a user, I want to be able to toggle between asc, descending, or no sorting of the search results by multiple columns

 ### Pagination